mrsafacon/Character-Creation-Demo/README.md

 ![Preview Gif](/ReadmeImages/FullPreview.gif)

 ## Adding Customizable Options
-All options are loaded at runtime from the "Resources/Database" folder.
+All options are loaded at runtime from the "*Resources/Database*" folder.
 The system handles generating the In-game content and preview/selection buttons based on that is loaded.
 This allows importing assets to be simple and straight-forward.

-Create the DatabaseObject using the context menu ( Create > CustomizableCharacterObject > ... )
+Create the *DatabaseObject* using the context menu ( *Create > CustomizableCharacterObject > ...* ).
-Make sure is in the appropriate subfolder (eg. "Resources/Database/Colors" for color options)
+Make sure it is in the appropriate subfolder (eg. "*Resources/Database/Colors*" for color options)

 ![Object Creation Image](/ReadmeImages/DatabaseObjectCreation.png)